Understanding Complex Trauma (C-PTSD) and Maladaptive Protective Ego Construct Strategies (PECS)

 Quick Answer: CBT focuses on rational thought to manage symptoms, but it overlooks C-PTSD’s instinctual roots and repressed memories, sometimes worsening Emotional Dysregulation.

-The Problem: CBT works great for one-off traumas—think reframing a fear of driving after a crash (Ehlers & Clark, 2000).
+The Problem: CBT works great for one-off traumas, think reframing a fear of driving after a crash (Ehlers & Clark, 2000).
 But C-PTSD isn’t just about thoughts; it’s about buried emotions and instincts.
 Forcing logic on a child with Emotional Amputation (numbness) can backfire, amplifying their disconnection (Ford, 2013).

-Real-World Impact: Research and personal studies show CBT can intensify PECS like Ego Drifting—where the self feels unmoored—leaving youth more lost (Courtois & Ford, 2009).
-It’s like treating a broken leg with a Band-Aid—it doesn’t dig deep enough.
+Real-World Impact: Research and personal studies show CBT can intensify PECS like Ego Drifting, where the self feels unmoored, leaving youth more lost (Courtois & Ford, 2009).
+It’s like treating a broken leg with a Band-Aid.
+It doesn’t dig deep enough.

 How Does ISA Help in Healing C-PTSD?